osfa/weird-tricks/notes.md

 - just two pages : about main, tree of CTF content? jumbled?

+- rabdom elements with random icons in nav drawer. some favoite stuff that acutally maps?

+- really long inbox? what emails?

 ---

 - photogrammetrt from google potos of cwlwrity boarwalk